pansism/lsalst-to-netcdf4/README.md

     * the directory of the unzipped HDF5 data;
     * a savedir and a savename for the output netCDF4;
     * the bounding box lat/lon coordinates; and
-    * the resolution of the putput grid.
+    * the resolution of the output grid.

 ## Useful links
 * [MLST LSA-001 Product Manual](https://landsaf.ipma.pt/GetDocument.do?id=746)